 Among the 247 and 618 patients admitted to our hospital with ACPE and CAP between January 2015 and December 2017, we excluded 143 and 582 patients with ACPE and CAP, respectively.

-In total, 140 patients, 93 with ACPE, 11 with ACPE/CAP, and 36 with CAP met the inclusion and exclusion criteria in this prospective observational study (Figure 1).
+In total, 140 patients - 93 with ACPE, 11 with ACPE/CAP, and 36 with CAP - met the inclusion and exclusion criteria in this prospective observational study (Figure 1).
 The underlying causes of ACPE and ACPE/CAP included chronic atrial fibrillation (n=41), hypertensive HF (n=36), cardiomyopathy (n=15), and valvular heart disease (n=13).
 Table 1 shows the baseline clinical characteristics of the three groups.
-Patients' mean age was no significant difference between the groups.
-Patients with ACPE predominantly had etiologies of chronic AF compared to those with CAP (55.8% versus 34.7%) and dilated cardiomegaly (26.5% vs. 4.7%).
-Analysis of the differences revealed that patients with CAP significantly showed a higher prevalence of fever, cough, appetite loss and higher inflammatory signs than patients with ACPE (p<0.01).
+The patients' mean age showed no significant difference between the groups.
+Patients with ACPE predominantly had etiologies of chronic AF compared to those with CAP (55.8% versus 34.7%) and dilated cardiomegaly (26.5% versus 4.7%).
+Analysis of the differences revealed that patients with CAP significantly showed a higher prevalence of fever, cough, appetite loss, and higher inflammatory signs than patients with ACPE (p<0.01).
 In contrast, patients with ACPE significantly demonstrated a higher prevalence of edema and mean BNP level (p<0.01).

-Accuracy of diagnosing ACPE and CAP based on symptoms and laboratory findings
+Accuracy of diagnosing acute cardiogenic pulmonary edema and community-acquired pneumonia based on symptoms and laboratory findings

-In the analysis of the symptoms and clinical findings distinguishing ACPE from CAP (Table 2), edema, dyspnea and a high BNP level had evidence to rule in ACPE.
+In the analysis of the symptoms and clinical findings distinguishing ACPE from CAP (Table 2), edema, dyspnea, and a high BNP level had evidence to rule in ACPE.
 The best variable for ruling out ACPE was the BNP level.
-In CAP (Table 3), cough, fever and appetite loss had evidence to rule in.
+In CAP (Table 3), cough, fever, and appetite loss had evidence to rule in.